 Conclusion

-Conclusion

 Enhancing science education through resource improvisation and the effective use of instructional materials is crucial for improving the quality of education in African schools.
 This review presents several key findings related to the knowledge and perceptions of teachers and students, challenges in accessing instructional materials, and factors influencing their effective use.

 Knowledge and Perceptions